 Yes, compliance policies can deploy only to User Collections, not to device collections in SCCM.
 No DEVICE Collections in the drop-down menu !!
 Yes, this makes sense because compliance policies are associated with conditional access policies in BYOD and CYOD scenarios.

 And another point is the granularity that SCCM CB provides in terms of Compliance rules/policy evaluation schedule.
 You can change the Compliance policies evaluation schedule !!!
 By default SCCM CB compliance policy evaluation schedule is 23 hours.
 You can change and customize it according to your needs.
 The steps to deploy the SCCM compliance policy are explained in the video tutorial above.

 Yes, compliance policies can deploy only to User Groups in Intune, not device groups.
 Moreover, there is no granularity given in the scheduling of the compliance policies if you compare it with SCCM CB.
 Rather Intune provides global settings for all the compliance policies we create for that tenant.

 Check out the Intune compliance policy settings… what is that??
 It’s compliance status validity period ……Nice !!
 It’s a global setting – We can’t specify 31 days for one compliance setting and 20 days for another compliance setting!!
 All the steps to deploy Intune compliance policy is explained in the video tutorial above.

 Difference Between Intune vs SCCM CB Hybrid Compliance Policies

-– There is no option to select specific supported platform in Intune.
-However, with SCCM CB, we can create platform specific compliance policies.
+– There is no option to select a specific supported platform in Intune.
+However, with SCCM CB, we can create platform-specific compliance policies.

 – There is no Granularity in Deploy Scheduling options with Intune.
-However, lot more scheduling options available for SCCM CB compliance policies.
+However, many more scheduling options are available for SCCM CB compliance policies.